Medically reviewed by Drugs.com. Last updated on Nov 6, 2020.

 - This medicine is not a cure for HIV.
 Stay under the care of your doctor.

-- This medicine may help the immune system work.
+- Changes in your immune system can happen when you start taking drugs to treat HIV.
 If you have an infection that you did not know you had, it may show up when you take ritonavir oral solution.
-Tell your doctor right away if you notice any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after you start ritonavir oral solution.
+Tell your doctor right away if you have any new signs after you start ritonavir oral solution, even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
 Use some other kind of birth control also like a condom when taking ritonavir oral solution.